 Field of View

-As for future trends in the goggle category, we really like seeing the improvements in the lens quality.
-Over the years we’ve seen goggles go from a thin piece of plastic that was merely designed to prevent your eyes from watering too much (the 70’s and 80’s), to neon and florescent goggles that were more fashion statements than function (the 90’s), to where they are today: trusty assistants to make sure you see those unexpected “ghost” moguls in the middle of the run and don’t get knocked down – or worse, into another skier, boarder or tree.
+We also love the improvement in technology of the lenses, since over the years we’ve seen goggles going from a thin piece of plastic that was merely designed to prevent your eyes from watering too much (the 70’s and 80’s), to neon and fluorescent goggles that were more fashion statements than function (the 90’s), to where they are today: trusty assistants to make sure you see those unexpected “ghost” moguls in the middle of the run and don’t get knocked you on your ass (or worse, into another skier/boarder/tree).